If we need help with Universal Credit or extra financial support, we need to ask for it. Here’s where we can turn:

-Your local council may have a welfare support team or you may be eligible for a Discretionary Housing Payment.
-Speak to them and, if you’re in a housing association place, speak to them as soon as possible about what help is available.
+- Contact your local council which may have a welfare support team.
+They can tell us if we are eligible for a Discretionary Housing Payment.
+If your landlord is a housing association, speak to them about what help is available.

 Universal Credit will be paid monthly, which means your budgeting skills need to be tip top.
-See our advice here
+Take our Future Proof Finance Quiz, download our free Spending Diary, use the Budget Planner and read our top tips for budgeting.

 - Factsheet by Child Poverty Action Group